whoIsOneZero/whoIsOneZero/README.md

 ## Hi there!

-- I'm a Software Engineer with a keen interest in Cybersecurity, particularly in Penetration Testing and Vulnerability Assessment.
-I'm aspiring to deepen my knowledge and skills in ethical hacking and security testing.
+- I'm a Software Engineer and Security Researcher with interests in Penetration Testing and Vulnerability Assessment.
+- Check out my porfolio website: https://tinyurl.com/shallom-portfolio

 <!-- ## 🛠 Skills